Strangers When We Meet (1960)

 Quine was also a lyricist and wrote the words to the song that is sung over the closing credits of Strangers.
 The delightful score is by George Duning whose work can be heard in countless films.
 His music was nominated for an Oscar 5 times including for the films From Here to Eternity (1953 and co-starring John Bryant, Ken in our film) and Picnic (1955).
 On Strangers When We Meet, Duning works with regular collaborator Morris Stoloff.
 The two had created the sublime “Moonglow/Theme from Picnic” for that film which also starred Kim Novak.

-Ya’ll don’t need me to tell you nothing about the legend Kirk Douglas, still going at time of writing at 102 years old.
+Ya’ll don’t need me to tell you nothing about the legend Kirk Douglas, who lived to be 103 years old.
 I will say that Strangers When We Meet was followed that same year by Douglas’ iconic Spartacus – both films were made by Kirk’s Bryna Productions.
 I thought Kirk looked a little tired in some scenes in Strangers and his busy schedule could be to blame.
 Throughout the first half of 1959, Kirk broke his back making Spartacus, handling many aspects of the mammoth production himself.
 After only a five-week break, he was back before the cameras making our film with Novak.
 Strangers would be released first, hitting screens in the summer of ’60.
 Spartacus would have it’s premiere October 6, 1960 – a year to the day after Kirk started filming on Strangers.
 Despite maybe not looking his best, Kirk is typically engaged and believable portraying the architect who strays.

 Legendary comedian Ernie Kovacs was an innovative force in television and only made few films, although I have always enjoyed him in North to Alaska (1960).
 He had also appeared in Bell, Book and Candle with Novak and director Quine but Kovacs’ filmography includes only 10 films.
 Kovacs is totally at ease before the cameras and that comes through in Strangers.
 His personality shines.
 I always have given points to Kovacs for having the smarts to marry the beautiful Edie Adams.
 Kovacs died in a car accident January 13, 1962 at the corner of Wilshire and Santa Monica in Beverly Hills after leaving a Hollywood party.
 Jack Lemmon had to identify his body and served as an active pallbearer with Frank Sinatra, Dean Martin and others.
 Kovacs had a daughter who was married to a son of Burt Lancaster.
 Another child, his only child with Adams, also died in a wreck in 1982.